dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/xaml-resources-define.md

 ---
 title: Define XAML resources
-description: Learn about XAML resources in WPF for .NET Core.
+description: Learn about XAML resources in WPF for .NET Framework.
 Understand the types of XAML resources and learn how to define XAML resources.
 author: adegeo
 ms.author: adegeo
-ms.date: 08/21/2019
+ms.date: 12/03/2020
 ms.topic: overview
 ---